Ed-Fi-Alliance-OSS/Fix-It-Friday/EdFi.Buzz.Database/edfi.fif.database/eng/Windows/install.md

-# Install Instructions for the Fix-it-Friday Database
+# Install Instructions for the Buzz Database

 ## Pre-Requisites